By using this site, you agree to the Privacy Policy and Terms of Use.

 The 2023 regional breakdowns indicate that there are considerable disparities within the Emirates.
 Abu Dhabi had 37,631 births with 15770 citizens, and Dubai had 36,300 births with 7109 citizens.
 Sharjah recorded 14,042 births, out of which 2,641 were citizens.
 Smaller emirates had smaller totals, with Ajman having 5,915 births, 480 of which were citizens and Ras Al Khaimah with 3,170 births, 1,519 of its citizens.

-UAE Population Growth poses a critical challenge, with birth rates at their lowest of 13.55%
+Uae population growth poses a critical challenge with birth rates at their lowest of 13 55 times of dubai

 The difficulty was mentioned by Dr Mughair Al Khaili, who is the Chairman of the Department of Community Development in Abu Dhabi, in a recent podcast, stating that the older UAE population growth at a rate of about 4,000 residents per year in Abu Dhabi alone.